SECURE ACT 2.0: Closing Gifts With IRA QCDs

 Written by Alexandra P. Brovey, JD, LLM

-There are several requirements when directing an IRA QCD to a CGA:
+There are several requirements when directing an IRA QCD to a CGA in 2024:

 • donors must be age 70.5 or older